 In addition, some out-of-scope respondent records were found during the data clean-up stage.
 All respondent records that were determined to be out-of-scope and those records that contained no data were removed from the data file.

 After the verification stage, editing was performed to identify errors and modify affected data at the individual variable level.
 The first editing step was to identify errors and determine which items from the survey output needed to be kept on the survey master file.
-Subsequent to this, invalid characters were deleted and the remaining data items were formatted appropriately.
+Lastly, invalid characters were deleted and the remaining data items were formatted appropriately.

-The estimation of population characteristics from a sample survey is based on the premise that each person in the sample represents a certain number of other persons in addition to themselves.
+The estimation of population characteristics from a sample survey is based on the premise that each individual in the sample represents a certain number of other individuals in addition to themselves.
 This number is referred to as the survey weight.
 The process of computing survey weights for each survey respondent involves several steps.

 1) Each selected dwelling (in the household sample) is given an initial weight equal to the inverse of its selection probability from the sampling frame (DUF).
 Dwellings identified as out-of-scope during collection are dropped from the sample.

 2) The weights for responding households are adjusted to represent the households that did not respond.
-Adjustment factors are calculated separately by province, and using a model based on dwelling type, household income and household composition.
+Adjustment factors are calculated separately, by province, using a non-response model based on frame information.

-4) Person weights are computed by multiplying the household level weights by the inverse of the probability of selecting the person within the household.
+4) Person weights are computed by multiplying the household-level weights by the inverse of the probability of selecting the individual within the household.

-5) Each selected person in the targeted respondent sample is given an initial weight to the inverse of the selection probability from the person frame.
-Persons identified as out of scope are dropped from the sample.
+5) Each selected individual in the targeted respondent sample is given an initial weight to the inverse of the selection probability from the person frame.
+Individuals identified as out of scope are dropped from the sample.

-6) The weights of respondents are adjusted to represent the persons which did not respond to the survey.
-Adjustment factors are computed separately by province, based on a model taking into account age, family income and sex of the respondents.
+6) The respondent weights are adjusted to represent the individuals who did not respond to the survey.
+Adjustment factors are computed separately by province based on a non-response model using frame information.

 7) The person weights coming from the household sample and the targeted respondent sample are pooled together.

-8) The person weights are calibrated so that the sum of the weights match demographic population counts at the region by age group by gender level.
-The weights are also calibrated to demographic counts for large Census Metropolitan Areas (CMAs).
+8) The person weights are calibrated so that the sum of the weights match demographic population counts at the region level by age group and by gender.
+The weights are also calibrated to demographic counts for large Census Metropolitan Areas.

 Variance estimation is based on a resampling method called the bootstrap.

-While quality assurance mechanisms are applied at all stages of the statistical process, the validation and detailed review of data by statisticians is the final verification of quality prior to release.
-Many validation measures were implemented, they include:
+While quality assurance mechanisms are applied at all stages of the statistical process, validation and detailed data review by statisticians are the final quality verifications prior to release.
+Many validation measures are implemented, including